zackexplosion/facebook-anonymous-publisher/README.md

 If you don't have your own server, the following instructions will teach you how to build your own Facebook Publisher on [OpenShift](https://www.openshift.com) (by using the *Free Plan*).

+*Note: if you face any problem in any of the steps you should report it at [github](https://github.com/kxgen/facebook-anonymous-publisher/issues/new)*

 #### Step 1: Create a Facebook page
 + [Click here to create a new Facebook page](https://www.facebook.com/pages/create/), select appropriate page type, fill in description and other relevant fields.